 The Mokihinui-Lyell Backcountry Trust considers it a privilege to be able to complete what the old timers always envisaged.
-With this comes a strong sense of responsibility and a desire to help reconnect (and connect) people to this landscape and environment - to truly come to respect it, love it and enjoy it.
-We will be developing such 'stewardship' ideas and opportunities during the construction phase of the project ready for implementation when construction is complete.
-If you have an idea - let us know!
+With this comes a strong sense of responsibility and a desire to help reconnect (and connect) people to this landscape and environment – to truly come to respect it, love it and enjoy it and to ensure it is here for future generations.
+If you have ideas or innovations for how we can more effectively achieve this – let us know!

 Leave No Trace